tarruda/python-ush/README.rst

 >>> ls('invalid-file')()
 (2,)

-If the command is passed `raise_on_error=True`, it will raise an exception if the command returns non-zero codes:
+If the command is passed `raise_on_error=True`, it will raise an exception when the external command returns non-zero codes:

 >>> ls('invalid-file', raise_on_error=True)()
 Traceback (most recent call last):